bplaat/neva-processor/README.md

 - Direct write access to the stack pointer, and banks as registers (for more flexibility)
 - Variable instruction length encoding (for smaller code size and better performance)

+## The Taro video controller
-I think it would also be nice to make a simple VGA video card / generator for this new processor that can do the following:
+I think it would also be nice to make a simple VGA video card / generator / controller for this new processor that can do the following:

-- It outputs a VGA signal
+- It outputs a VGA signal (640x480)
 - It has it's own video ram for fast access
 - It only has text modes with a 8x8 pixel character font with the [Code page 437](https://en.wikipedia.org/wiki/Code_page_437) symbols
-- The character font can be changed
+- The character font can be changed because it's in video ram
 - Different text mode sizes: 20x15, 40x30, 80x60
-- 4-bit color so 16 different colors in a nice pallet
+- 4-bit color so 16 different colors in a nice color pallet
 - It is connect via a small memory interface with the Neva II processor

+You can find a simple working example in the [taro.html](taro.html) file